LGBTQ culture in Washington, D.C.: 2010–20s

 In 2015, following the U.S. Supreme Court rulings that states must recognize same-sex marriages, the White House was lit in with the colors of the Pride flag.

 In 2017, protesters with No Justice No Pride blocked the Capital Pride Parade near 15th Street NW and P Street NW.
 The group opposed Capital Pride's corporate sponsorship and cooperation with police, and accused the event of marginalizing minorities.
 The parade was re-routed onto 16th Street NW and towards Rhode Island Avenue, while police allowed the group to continue protesting with no arrests.

 The National Pride March took place on June 11, 2017 alongside Capital Pride.
 Marchers walked past the White House towards the U.S. Capitol.

+In 2025, during the first year of Donald Trump's second presidency, LGBTQ business owners in the city said that tourism and local LGBTQ nightlife were harmed by the deployment of federal forces there.

 Neighborhoods

 Washington is home to a number of gay villages, most of them located in the city’s Northwest quadrant.